paulgear/ntpmon/README.txt

 library, which is available from pypi or your operating system repositories.
 NTPmon also requires 'ntpq' and 'ntptrace' from the NTP distribution.

-On Debian, Ubuntu, and other Debian-based Linux distributions, you can install all the prerequisites by running:
+On Ubuntu (and probably other Debian-based Linux distributions), you can install all the prerequisites by running:

     sudo apt-get install ntp python3-psutil